samestrin/claude-to-chatgpt-digitalocean/README.md

 The server responds with appropriate CORS headers such as Access-Control-Allow-Origin.

 ## Options

 This application can be configured with various options through environment variables:

 - **CLAUDE_API_KEY**: Your API key for accessing Claude API.
 - **CLAUDE_BASE_URL**: The endpoint URL for the Claude API.
-- **DEBUG**: Set to true to enable detailed error logs for development.

 ## Contribute